Engineering

 Offered Fall Semester Only; Lecture hours:3,Lab:2

-Behavior of deformable systems: analysis for forces/stresses and deformation/strains due to axial, torsional, flexural, shear, and combined effects.
+Behavior of deformable systems: analysis for forces/stresses and deformation/strains due to axial, torsional, flexural, shear and combined effects.
 Analysis of indeterminate systems and basic concepts of stability of compression members.
 Laboratory experiments to demonstrate mechanics principles.
+Priority given to civil engineering majors.
+All others by permission.
 Prerequisite: ENGR 229.

 ENGR 240.
 Science of Materials.
 1 Credit.